 Now that you’re connected to Tikit, you’re free to build your own dashboards simply by selecting data points you want to visualize.
 Just click them to enable and choose the chart type you want to use to display your data.
 You can also select any of the charts displayed above to see how they’re constructed and the filters that are applied.

-In our next blog post, we’ll dive deeper into analyzing Tikit data.
-We’ll go over how to build custom dashboards and publish them directly into Teams.
-New to Tikit?
-Contact us with questions and join our growing community.
+In part 2 of our dashboard series, Create Custom Dashboards with Help Desk Data.
+Here’s How, we dive deeper into analyzing Tikit data.
+We go over how to build custom dashboards and publish them directly into Teams.

 You can learn more about Tikit’s functionality, backstory and the value of building a service desk in Teams in this guide: How Microsoft Teams Inspired Our Microsoft Teams Service Desk Solution.
 You can see how Tikit works in this demo.
 Or better yet, explore Tikit in a free 14-day fully-functional trial with no credit card needed!